vnphanquang/githooks/README.md

 ```

 > [!NOTE]
-> Within the setup script, you have access to the `GITHOOKS_TRIGGER` - the name
+> Within the setup script, you have access to the `GITHOOKS_TRIGGER` env - the name
 > of the hook that is about to run.

 ### Shell Debug Mode